PH-KDX/flightplandb-py/readme.md

 <!-- /TOC -->

 ## Introduction
-This is a Python 3 wrapper for the [flightplandatabase.com](https://www.flightplandatabase.com/) API.
+This is a Python 3 wrapper for the Flight Plan Database API.
 Please read the terms of use for this API at [https://flightplandatabase.com/dev/api](https://flightplandatabase.com/dev/api).
 A large part of this documentation also comes from that website.

 This library consists of three classes of commands.
 They are as follows:
   * API - Commands in this class are meant to make it easier to use the API.
 They do not serve actual flight resources, but only information linked to the API itself.